atmtools/arts/python/doc/source/installation.rst

 Pre-compiled binaries
 ^^^^^^^^^^^^^^^^^^^^^

-Pre-compiled binaries of the ARTS interface including the ARTS engine for performing RT simulations can be installed from the conda-forge environment at the rttools channel:
+Pre-compiled binaries of the ARTS interface for macOS and Linux including the ARTS engine for performing RT simulations can be installed from the conda-forge environment at the rttools channel:

 .. code-block:: bash